 The City of Riverside is part of the Riverside County Continuum of Care (CoC) and coordinates with various agencies in addressing the housing and service needs of Riverside's homeless population.
 Many factors can result in families and individuals becoming homeless or being at risk of losing their housing including the loss of a job, eviction, special needs (addiction, mental health, HIV), rent increases, or domestic violence.
 The City will continue to participate in the CoC planning process to meet homeless needs within Riverside.
 The City will use ESG program funds to provide rental assistance to assist homeless individuals living on the streets coupled with case management to achieve housing stability and self-sufficiency.
+The City will also use ESG program funds for emergency shelter operations and essential services.
 When ESG funding is available, homeless prevention will be provided to assist very low-income households from becoming homeless.